Miguel Rojas Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (65 total, 1.1 per game).
+- Yankees pitchers combine to rank 14th in baseball in home runs surrendered (65 total, 1.1 per game).

-- In his most recent appearance on Sunday against the San Diego Padres, the right-hander threw six innings, allowing five earned runs while surrendering four hits.
+- His most recent time out was on Tuesday against the Seattle Mariners, when the righty went 6 1/3 innings, surrendering four earned runs while giving up seven hits.

+- In 10 games this season, the 30-year-old has put up an ERA of 3.98, with 8.8 strikeouts per nine innings.
+Opponents are hitting .179 against him.

 © 2023 Data Skrive.
 All rights reserved.